TheOrangeCow/Python_on_a_stick/README.md

-# Run Python Program
+# Python on a stick

-To run the Python program, simply double-click on the `RunMe.bat` file.
+To run a pyhton project, simply double-click on the `RunMe.bat` file and slect it though the pp up window.

+It has to be on windows